-When we envy or idolise other people we’re often only focussing on the positive aspects of their lives – usually the part they choose to share.
+Are you envying other people focussing on the positive aspects of their lives – usually the part they choose to share.
 It’s important to understand that this creates a skewed view of them and their situation.
 Imagine what the rest of their life might be like.
 It’s rare that we ever really know the full story.

 When comparing yourself to others it’s easy to turn their positives into your negatives.
 “They are so clever, why am I so stupid?” but this forms an unhealthy bond with the person you’re envying and damages your own self-esteem.
 Instead, try and appreciate people in a positive and constructive way.
 “They are very good at maths but I am very good at English”.

 We’re not all the same and we all excel in different ways.
 If you compare yourself to someone else and feel you’re lacking in a certain area, think positively about what you could do to build upon it – work on an aspect of your personality, learn a new skill or take on a new challenge.

 Instead of comparing yourself to other people focus on who you are, who you want to be and how you can achieve things for yourself.
 It’s much healthier to compete against yourself and set your own standards and goals.
 Their circumstances could be completely different to yours – we are all presented with different challenges, opportunities and paths and it’s how we use what we have that matters.

 The people who compare themselves to others most often are usually people who feel a bit lost in life.
 If you feel you lack confidence or have low self-worth, or perhaps you’re not sure what really makes you happy or what you want to achieve, it’s common to seek answers elsewhere.
 First, work on understanding your own self and desires.